DarthCoder117/RRDTP/README.md

-# Realtime-Communication-Components
+# RRDTP (Realtime Robotics Data Transmission Protocol)
-Communications system and dashboard application for realtime monitoring of data in robotics applications.
+RRDTP is a realtime data transmission protocol intended for use in monitoring sensor data in robotics applications.
+This library can be compiled for Windows, Linux, and Mac OSX, systems.
+Arduino support is planned as well.